MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/scom-mi-self-verification-of-steps.md

 If the Operations Manager admin plays all three roles, they can independently handle and manage all the tasks without requiring the involvement of different personnel for each specific area.

-With the steps provided for each persona to validate the parameters, we aim to streamline the process of setting up the steps, thereby reducing the time required for creating the SCOM Managed Instance.
+With the steps provided for each persona to validate the parameters, we aim to streamline the process of setting up the parameters, thereby reducing the time required for creating the SCOM Managed Instance.

 By empowering each persona to verify their respective parameters, we can expedite the overall setup process and achieve faster SCOM Managed Instance deployment.

 ## Operations Manager admin self-verification of steps

-Running Operations Manager admin self-verification is essential to understand the correctness of steps.
+Running Operations Manager admin self-verification is essential to understand the correctness of parameters.

 [Demonstration of how to run the self-validation tool.]